aterga/ic-monitoring-benchmark/README.md

 ### Policy formulas

 We provide formalizations of all policies described in the paper.
-There is a folder in `src/policy-monitoring/mfotl-policies` for every policy.
-(The `policy-monitoring` subtree also exists in the docker image below `/work`.)
-Each folder contains an MFOTL formula, expressed using MonPoly's concrete syntax, as well as satisfying and violating example logs for testsing.
-The MFOTL include comments.
+There is a folder in `policy-monitoring/mfotl-policies` for every policy.
+Each folder contains an MFOTL formula, expressed using MonPoly's concrete syntax, as well as satisfying and violating example logs for testing.
+The MFOTL files include OCaml-style comments that explain the formula in more detail.

 Most aspects of the concrete formula syntax are described in the paper *The MonPoly Monitoring Tool* (David Basin, Felix Klaedtke, Eugen Zalinescu.
 RV-CuBES